vtjeng/MIPVerify.jl/CONTRIBUTING.md

 There are many ways to contribute to this package.

-> If you're new to Julia, consider working on one of the issues [labeled "good first issue"](https://github.com/vtjeng/MIPVerify.jl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+> Note: If you're new to Julia, consider working on one of the issues [labeled "good first issue"](https://github.com/vtjeng/MIPVerify.jl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ### Contributing to core functionality

-We're excited to hear what new ideas you have for verification, and would be happy to discus how best to implement it.
+We're excited to hear what new ideas you have for verification, and would be happy to discuss how best to implement it.

 ### Contributing datasets / networks

-If you have an interesting new dataset, or a new network that you'll like to verify the robustness of, please consider opening a pull review to share it with other users of this package.
+If you have an interesting new dataset, or a new network that you'll like to verify the robustness of, please consider opening a PR to share it with other users of this package.

 ### Improving Documentation